pact-foundation/pact-ruby/README.md

   end

   provider_state "a thing does not exist" do
-    set_up do
-      # Well, probably not much to do here, but you get the picture.
-    end
-  end
-end
+    no_op # If there's nothing to do because the state name is more for documentation purposes, you can use no_op to imply this. end end